MSKirk/CUA_Grant_Submit/StepsToSubmitAGrant.md

 - [ ] Gather Biographical Sketches and Current & Pending Funding from Team

 - [ ] Get budget from GSFC civil servant
-	- Have them include your lab tax on their form (from salary requested)
+	- Have them include your lab tax on their form (from CUA salary requested)

 - [ ] Compile into two .pdf docs:
     - [ ] Complete proposal